ansible/ansible-container/docs/rst/getting_started.rst

 in your project, how to build and run them, the repositories to push them to, and more.

+The ``container.yml`` file is very similar to the Docker Compose version 2 schema.
+Much like Docker Compose, this file describes the orchestration of your app.
+Ansible Container uses this file to determine what images to build, what containers to run and connect, and what images to push to your repository.
+Additionally, when Ansible Container generates an Ansible playbook to ship and orchestrate your images in the cloud, this file describes the configuration target for your entire container infrastructure.
+It is automatically run, but it also saves the playbook for you to examine or reuse.

 By way of an example, consider the below ``container.yml`` file:

 .. code-block:: yaml